mitra-tech/microservice-auction/README.md

 ***Microservices Auction repository***

-This is the repository for the Microservices 'Auctions' app started in April 2024 and released in ...
+This is the repository for the Microservices 'Auctions' app started in April 2024 and released in June 2024, uing C# and Next.js

 You can register a user and sign in to see it in action or you can use one of the test accounts with the username 'bob' or 'alice' with the password of 'Pass123$' to sign in.